-Extreme methodology is one of the most popular and effective development frameworks in the Agile development model which says making big changes won’t work in a go, so start right from bits for the effective change in treating any problem.
+The extreme methodology is one of the most popular and effective development frameworks in the Agile development model, which says making big changes won’t work in a go, so start right from bits for the effective change in treating any problem.
 This software development model uses frequent releases and improves software quality.
 Also, this methodology rapidly makes changes as per the customer’s requirements.
-Extreme programming methodology is very much applicable in small projects and also for the newer technology.
+Therefore, extreme programming methodology is very much applicable in small projects and also for the newer technology.

 XP software development model involves a few steps:

 This is an iterative process that involves frequent releases based on 12 principles.
-Always design a code that can be implemented and easily extended based on application.
+First, always design a code that can be implemented and easily extended based on the application.
 So that in future any changes to be fine is easy and takes less time.
 Feedback plays a vital role, based on feedback from customers, team, and system.
 Here communication is the key factor.
-The frequent is communication, better is the quality product with productive time.
+The frequent is communication, the better is the quality product with productive time.

 4. Crystal Methodology

-Crystal methodology is known for less documentation, and project review overhead, hence this is also known as “lightweight methodology”.
-Crystal method is not as previous methods, it does not have a particular approach or set rules to follow.
-Crystal depends on many factors in the project, which are categorized by different colors.
+Crystal methodology is known for less documentation and project review overhead.
+Hence this is also known as “lightweight methodology”.
+The crystal method is not like previous methods; it does not have a particular approach or set rules to follow.
+Instead, crystal depends on many factors in the project, which are categorized by different colors.

 The crystal method family consists of the different methodologies: Crystal Clear, Crystal Yellow, Crystal Orange, Crystal Orange Web, Crystal Red, Crystal Maroon, Crystal Diamond, and Crystal Sapphire.
 The type of crystal methodology depends upon the team size and project environment.

 DSDM was formed in 1994 for rapid software development.
 This framework included 4 stages: Planning, Managing, Executing, and scaling in an agile environment.
 This framework is based on an 80-20 basis.
 This means giving focus on 80% of usefulness will take 20% of the time to implement.